-As vice-president: finance and operations, Deborah Dubenofsky is responsible for administrative strategies and systems that support and advance the overall goals of the university.
-Her portfolio includes financial resources, procurement, human resources, physical resources, environment and risk management, community safety and security, and a number of ancillary services.
+As vice-president: finance and administration, Deborah Dubenofsky is responsible for administrative strategies and systems that support and advance the overall goals of the university.
+Her portfolio includes campus operations and risk management, financial resources, human resources, facilities and asset management, internal audit, and a number of ancillary services.
 She also serves as a key resource for the Board of Governors, Senate and supporting committees.
 Prior to joining Laurier, Dubenofsky had a distinguished career in public service and public-policy advocacy, including senior executive roles in municipal and provincial government and the private sector.
 She holds a BA from the University of Toronto and a master’s degree in Public Administration from Queen's University.

 Robert Gordon, a leading authority on environmental issues in Canada, joined Laurier as vice-president: research in November 2015.
 He was appointed to provost and vice-president: academic on July 1, 2018.
 In this role, Gordon is responsible for implementing the priorities outlined in Laurier's Strategic Academic Plan, including advancing academic excellence, expanding experiential learning and enhancing diversity.
 He will serve as senior lead in implementing the academic plan for Laurier's Milton campus.
 Gordon works closely with the president and vice-chancellor on university-wide strategic planning and executing the university's Strategic Mandate Agreement with the province.
 He also holds a faculty appointment in Laurier’s Department of Geography and Environmental Studies.
 Prior to joining Laurier, Gordon was dean of the Ontario Agricultural College at the University of Guelph, the largest agriculture and food faculty in Canada.
 He previously held a prestigious Canada Research Chair in Environmental Resource Management at the Nova Scotia Agricultural College (now Dalhousie University).
 Gordon earned a bachelor’s and a master's degree in engineering from McGill University and a PhD in land resource science from the University of Guelph.
 He is the recipient of many awards, including the Nova Scotia Premier's Award of Excellence.